Dvd848/the-last-word/README.md

  1. Build the container with `docker-compose up -d --build`
  2. Run the container with `docker-compose up -d`
  3. Attach to the container with `docker-compose exec app sh`
+ 4. (First time only) Install the packages from `npm` using `npm install`
- 4. Run `npm start` to start the server
+ 5. Run `npm start` to start the server
- 5. Alternatively run `npx webpack --mode production` to bundle the code.
+ 6. Alternatively run `npx webpack --mode production` to bundle the code.
 This would result in some `*.js` files being written to `dist`
+ 7. When done, execute `exit` to exit the shell
+ 8. Execute `docker-compose down` to stop the container

 For the online version hosted in GitHub Pages, changes to the Typescript files only take effect once the code is bundled and submitted to GitHub.